 Along with substantial arable land, Myanmar is endowed with large freshwater and marine resources, and significant deposits of minerals including oil and gas.
 Its forest resources cover 48.3% of the land area and include 80% of the world’s remaining teak supply.
 The country, once called the "last frontier of biodiversity in Asia," has 251 known species of mammals, 272 reptile, 1,056 bird, and 7,000 plant species.

 Seven key priority issues highlighted in the country’s environmental performance reporting are: forest resources, biodiversity, land degradation, management of water resources, waste management, air pollution, and climate change.

 In recent years Myanmar has made encouraging progress towards environmental management.
 Forest protection has improved, as has access to clean drinking water.
 At the regulatory level, the country has adopted both the United Nation’s Agenda 21 and Rio Declaration on Environment and Development, and in early 2012 approved a new environment law.

-To plan and implement sustainable development initiatives, the government recently formed the Ministry of Environmental Conservation and Forestry (MECF), granting it a stronger mandate than the two bodies it replaced – the Ministry of Forestry and National Commission for Environmental Affairs.
-MCEF is currently drafting regulations to enact the new environment law.
+To plan and implement sustainable development initiatives, the government recently formed the Ministry of Environmental Conservation and Forestry (MoECAF), granting it a stronger mandate than the two bodies it replaced – the Ministry of Forestry and National Commission for Environmental Affairs.
+MoECAF is currently drafting regulations to enact the new environment law.

 CEP-BCI in Myanmar